shadylanebees/3FrameMatingNuc/README.md

 **The feed tray:** Has a queen excluder to keep the queen away from the feed.
 Solid feed is better, ie: sugar, baker's fondant or candy (often times called fondant but it is not), or even pollen patties.
 The feed tray is optional.
 If you want to feed sugar syrup, then it would be best to print the top cover with a feed hole.

 **The nuc cover:** Has option to be printed with a feed hole or not.
 With the feed hole, you can place a jar or other feeding container over the hive to feed the bees liquid feed (eg: 1:1 syrup).

+**The spanners:** OK, maybe not the best name, a spanner in UK english is a wrench ... but this allows you to place the mini frames into a medium (or deep) box and have the bees draw the frames before using them in a mating nuc.

 _**This project has been placed in the Public Domain**_ as a thanks to all those very open, sharing and kind beekeepers all throughout the world, the open source software developers, including those who provide CAD software and slicing software, and to those who develop open source 3d printing machines.
 Kudos to you all!